 Thank you really much for the help.

-#12 Updated by Anonymous about 5 years ago
+#12 Updated by Anonymous over 5 years ago

 No problem, I think we are on to a potential fix.
 If we get a fix developed & committed we may want you to try applying a nightly then try to provoke the problem again.
 I doubt transmission is directly involved, but it could be causing I/O latency/pressure or moving files around on the disk behind Samba which might increase the chances of something bad happening.

-#14 Updated by Jérémy Lecocq about 5 years ago
+#14 Updated by Jérémy Lecocq over 5 years ago

 Okidoki !
 Just tell me when the nightly will be done and I'll try it. ;D I can't really provoke the bug but I can create some I/O pressure to see if nothing bad happens.
 For example, I had no problem the last 24 hours... and sometimes I get it multiple times a day.
 It's a bit random.